theveloped/WhatsBook/README.md

 ## Usage

 To use the `WhatsBook.py` simply clone the repository and drag the extracted WhatsApp export to the main folder.
-One can than run the script as a simple one liner given below or without any arguments to start the guided set-up.
+One can then run the script as a simple oneliner given below or without any arguments to start the guided set-up.

 ```sh
 git clone https://github.com/theveloped/WhatsBook.git